uol-library/rdl-handbook/pages/open-research/open-science-template.md

 #### Preregistration (specifying a research plan in advance of a study and submitting it to a registry)

+Essentially, preregistration is about planning well in advance.
+It can help avoid so called 'questionable research practices' by making explicit the difference between confirmatory (hypothesis testing) and exploratory (hypothesis generating) research.
+"Questionable research practices' can arise when exploratory findings are presented as confirmatory research.

+In many areas of health science, pre-registration is already a standard approach that is increasingly being utilised across a wide range of disciplines including qualitative research.

+Two free registry services for preregistration are the [Open Science Framework](https://osf.io/prereg/) and [AsPredicted](https://aspredicted.org/).

 #### Registered reports (publishing format emphasising the importance of the research question and the quality of methodology by conducting peer review prior to data collection)